 Poor kids.
 They are always given the short straw at weddings, usually pawned off to the elders for some boring conversation or being told off for skidding on their knees across the dance floor.
 Weddings – no matter how fun they might appear to the organisers, the guests and the bride and groom – are dull for kids.
 But there are ways to make it interesting, and depending on the venue, you can really push the boat out or create a more intimate experience for the little ones.

 If you have a large venue with gardens that are available for guests to wander around in, why not invest in some entertainment for the kids?
 Bouncy castles, face painting and sumo wrestling – those giant suits are amazing! – are all great choices that will keep kids entertained until the lights go down and it’s time to go home.

 Alternatively – especially in the UK, where it’s likely to rain – there is the in-house option of kids’ entertainment, and one of the best forms of kids’ entertainment is magic.
 Illusionists today are not the ‘rabbit-in-a-hat-trick’ guys of yesteryear.
-The likes of Derren Brown, David Blaine and Dynamo have created a new, cooler side of magic that will keep the children entertained, and most of the adults, too!
+The likes of Derren Brown, David Blaine and Dynamo have created a new, cooler side of magic that will keep the children and adults tertained, and will excite your wedding too!